diegoarvz4/lexi-series/README.md

 # LEXI Dubbing Series

 > This is a Ruby on Rails Application that works for making useful documentation for dubbing series purposes.
+You can create a series, add characters, relationships, tagging, upload images and more!

 # Screenshot coming Soon!